From duty free booze to health cover, what travel looks like for UK travelers in a post-Brexit world.

 You might need to get your passport stamped (great if you love to collect stamps!) and show a return or onward ticket and that you have enough money to support yourself during your stay.

-From early 2022 the new European Travel Information and Authorization System (ETIAS) kicks in and its anticipated it will be obligatory by the end of 2022 meaning you may need to apply and pay for a visa waiver to travel to Schengen area countries.
+From early 2022 the new European Travel Information and Authorization System (ETIAS) kicked in and it’s anticipated it will be obligatory by 2023 meaning you may need to apply and pay for a visa waiver to travel to Schengen area countries in the future.

 Travel Insurance Tip: It pays to be prepared – not having the right travel documentation might leave you out of pocket and isn’t a reason for cancellation or trip interruption under many travel insurance policies.
 Make sure you know what travel documents you need, how much time you’ll need to apply and be approved for them, any other documentation you might need, and have a valid passport with plenty of time before it expires (at least 6 months).

 That’s up to you – but here at World Nomads we believe it’s always a great idea and here’s some reasons why.
-The UK government has also included it in their list of things you may need to do before traveling to the EU post 1 January 2021.
+The UK government has also included it in their list of things to do before traveling to the EU.

 When buying travel insurance, make sure it has the level of health care cover you might need, including overseas medical cover and repatriation, travel disruption, lost, stolen or damaged baggage cover, and the activities you plan to do on your trip abroad.
 You can get a quote here which outlines what’s covered on World Nomad’s Standard and Explorer Plans.